 If registering using the Pay By Check form, when is the full payment amount due?

-Full payment for the program is due by June 1.
-Please note that you will not receive an additional reminder regarding these deadlines.
+on May 1.
 Full payment must be made before a class schedule will be completed for your daughter.

 What should my daughter bring to the program each day?